Nikki Giovanni

 poem

-In 1969 she went into teaching, finding a place at Rutgers University where she was to remain for some years before moving to Virginia Tech.
+In 1969 she went into teaching, finding a place at Rutgers University, where she was to remain for some years before moving to Virginia Tech.
 She collaborated to create a publishing organization aimed at black, female writers and also gave birth to her first son.
 Travel helped her to widen her view of the world and she began writing verse for children, including Spin a Soft Black Song in 1971.
 She also became a popular speaker and lecturer and won numerous awards.

 Her poetry collection My House was published in 1972 and began to incorporate wider ranging social issues and had lost the overt rage of her earlier poems.
 She began to explore issues such as love and dealing with being lonely.
 This theme blossomed in 1978 when she wrote Cotton Candy on a Rainy Day.
-Her development continued in the late 90s with Blues and Quilting the Black Eyed Pea that saw her reflecting on a recent battle with cancer.
+Her development continued in the late 90s with Blues and Quilting the Black Eyed Pea that saw her reflecting on her battle with cancer.

 poem